PYRENEES NATIONAL PARK TREK

 • Full briefing on weather and snow conditions

-• private rooms are possible on night one and six generally, an upgrade to hotels is possible on night seven (+10€pp for B&B in hotel instead of half board in the hostel).
+• Private rooms are possible on night #1 and #6 generally, an upgrade to hotels is possible on night #7 (+10€pp for B&B in hotel instead of half board in the hostel).

-• there are no showers (communal toilets and washbasins only) on night two, three and five.
+• There are no showers (communal toilets and washbasins only) on night #2, #3 and #5.

 We collect you in Lourdes and drive you to Cauterets for your briefing and your first night in a gite d’etape (similar to hostel accommodation) in this charming spa town.